Which Water Filtration System is Best? |

 Most systems have a “sediment pre-filter” which is just a membrane that catches dirt, small rocks, etc. You want this, especially if you have well water.
 This part is pretty standard and not controversial.

 Some cities use chlorine to treat the water, and others use chloramine.
-They are filtered a bit differently, so check to see which your city uses and find options that best fit those needs.
+They are filtered a bit differently, so check to see which your city uses.

-Please note, NSF-certified means that the company has passed the NSF approved third-party tests showing that their filters actually do what they say they are supposed to do.
+Please note, NSF-certified means that the company has passed third-party tests showing that their filters actually do what they say they are supposed to do.
 It’s an international organization that makes sure that food and water products (and companies that produce them) are safe.
-You can check any company here.
+You can check any company HERE.

 Aquasana